opinf.pre#

 Preprocessing Data#

 Raw dynamical systems data often need to be lightly preprocessed before use in Operator Inference.
-The tools in this module enable centering/shifting and scaling/nondimensionalization of snapshot data after lifting (when applicable) and prior to dimensionality reduction.
+This module includes tools for centering/shifting and scaling/nondimensionalization of snapshot data after lifting (when applicable) and prior to dimensionality reduction.

 Notation